impactoss/impactoss-user-manual/admins/delete-item.md

 > _Available for: [Administrators](/admins/admin.md))_

-Administrators can delete all items from the edit views of the indiviudal entities, see
+Administrators can delete all items from the edit views of the individual entities, see

 * [Manage Categories](/managers/categories.md)
 * [Manage Actions](/managers/actions.md)